 3. Vinyl Fence with Electric Wires

 Here’s a vinyl fence with electric wires running along the inside of the boards.
 Dr. Tucker likes this fence because if the horse runs into it, he’s just going to bounce off.
-Note the fence boards are on the wrong side of the posts in this picture – but on the fence line in the background, they are on the correct side of the posts.
-Boards should always be on the inside of fence posts, creating a smooth surface the entire length of the fence, and increasing board strength.
+Again, boards should always be on the inside of fence posts, so horses can’t pop the boards off easily.

 4. Pipe Fencing